 Learn How to Prevent Pipes from Freezing

 As a plumber in Charlotte NC, Dave Parker, owner of E.R.
-Plumbing Services, knows a lot about frozen pipes.
+Services, knows a lot about frozen pipes.
 After all, houses in the South are not built to handle the cold temps that inevitably hit us for a few days each year.
+Homeowners typically don't know what how to prevent pipes from freezing, so they don't take precautions.
 During these deep dips in temperatures, E.R.
-Plumbing Services is flooded with calls from homeowners experiencing frozen pipes, or worse, pipes that have burst because the water inside the pipes expanded when it froze and now the pipe is leaking.
+Services is flooded with calls from homeowners experiencing frozen pipes, or worse, pipes that have burst because the water inside the pipes expanded when it froze and now the pipe is leaking.

 In many cases, serious water damage results because the pipes burst while the owner is off at work or on vacation.
 Dependent on where the pipe bursts, water damage can be quite extensive and costly.

 That's why E.R.
 Services provides plenty of information on how to prevent pipes from freezing and how to properly thaw pipes if they do freeze.
 We are happy to help out, but we always like to try to protect our customers from costly damage whenever possible by providing preventative information and instruction.

 The following are steps you will want to take to prevent pipes from freezing and to protect your home.

 Do you know where you've got exposed pipes?
 Most vulnerable areas are: the attic, the crawl space, the basement, kitchen cabinets and the garage.
 Perform a thorough audit of your pipes to see where you might need to insulate.
 Note the temperature differences in these areas as you examine them; that temperature difference (from inside the center of your home) will be more exaggerated on cold nights.